aunshpatel/diamond_selection_app/README.md

 # Diamond Selection App
-This diamond selection app is created by me, Aunsh Patel, as an answer to test provided on the following link: https://docs.google.com/document/d/1nN9jZsj6GaUUr2GEXS2Oao0AT32TpBPeY5L5z3OwSME/edit?tab=t.0
+This diamond selection app is created by me, Aunsh Patel, as an answer to assessment provided on the following link: https://docs.google.com/document/d/1nN9jZsj6GaUUr2GEXS2Oao0AT32TpBPeY5L5z3OwSME/edit?tab=t.0

 ## Project Structure: